Watched or Guided? A 2025 Guide to Employee Rights and Transparency with Monitoring Software

 • Consent and notification: Federal law in the U.S. doesn’t always mandate consent, but states like Connecticut, Delaware, and New York need explicit employee notification.
 In the EU, GDPR enforces strict proportionality and transparency rules.

-Transparency: The Foundation for Trust
+Transparency: The Cornerstone of Trust

 Striking a Healthy Balance: The Employee’s Role